DangerousPixel/PixelCake/README.md

 - Show all search results rether than only first 5.
 - Empty search will list featured apps.
 - Select app to direcly download.
-- You can download other apps in same search no need to search again
+- Enable downloading multiple apps within the same search, without the need to search again
-- Progress bar (will show in terminal)
+- Show a progress bar for the downloads in the terminal.
+- Downloaded app will be renamed using the app name, rather than the app ID.
+....
+More coming in future No **ETA**.

 ## Documentation

-- You will need to give requirements script full prevliages to run properly by running **chmod +x requirements.sh** , which will check for **Homebrew** and **Python**, then will install all needed libs.
+- To run the requirements script properly, you will need to give it full privileges by executing ```chmod +x requirements.sh``` .
+  This script will check for Homebrew and Python, and then install all necessary libraries.

-- After requirements.sh finishes, just run **PixelCake.py** normally.
+- After requirements.sh finishes, just run ```python3 PixelCake.py```

 ## Links